-At Disney World you’ll be doing so much it can easily become a blur!
+At Walt Disney World Resort you’ll be doing so much it can easily become a blur!
 I like to jot down little notes of the things we have done so far, usually during breaks or when waiting in lines.
 This year I will be recording what Tink thinks of each attraction as she is going to be a reviewer for The Unofficial Guide to Walt Disney World with Kids.

 6. Autograph Book & Sharpie

-A lot of the Disney characters have huge hands which makes it hard to hold a regular pen, so a fat felt-tip or Sharpie is ideal if you want to get their autographs!
+A lot of the Disney Characters have huge hands which makes it hard to hold a regular pen, so a fat felt-tip or Sharpie is ideal if you want to get their autographs!